V01dDweller/dotfiles/ansible_best_practices.md

    needs ssh access and sudo in the Development, QA and performance stages of the CI pipeline the way developers and testers do.
 Currently, jenkins accounts exist only on our build servers, not in AD.
-Remediation will be to create a jenkins user in the ad.syniverse.com with membership in the api_dev_dev netgroup.
+Remediation will be to create a jenkins user in the Active Directory with membership in the appropriate netgroup.
 This request has not yet been made.

 ### Application Security: ansible-vault ###